-This Annex is designed as a guide to enable Judges, Course Designers, and Stewards to progress through the various grades of achievement to a level where they feel comfortable.
-At no stage does the ESNZ Jumping Board guarantee advancement just by the completion of academic records.
-At various stages practical and written tests need to be achieved since the aim is competence in all aspects of judging, stewarding and/or course designing at jumping competitions.
-The succession pathway for Judges, Course Designers and Stewards is as follows:
+This Annex is designed as a guide to enable Judges, and Course Designers, and Stewards to progress through the various grades of achievement to a level where they feel comfortable.
+At no stage does the ESNZ Jumping Board (referred to as the Board) guarantee advancement just by the completion of these academic records.
+At various stages practical and written tests need to be achieved since the aim is competence in all practical aspects of judging, stewarding and/or course designing at jumping competitions.
+The succession plan pathway for both Judges, and Course Designers and Stewards is as follows:

-National Level 1
+Candidate National National Level 1